 I found a few geocaches (and looked for a couple that I did not find) and hid one at the location of what used to the the POOR HOUSE.
 I had lunch at Reid's one day.

 I said my goodbye's to Dad Friday night and headed home early Saturday morning.
 My first stop was in Amherst to find a geocache at the Amherst Museum.........quick and easy.
 Then I hopped on the thruway and took it to exit 34.
 I found myself in the Village of Canastota.
 It looks more like a small city, but wikipedia says it is a village (Town of Eaton).
 I saw signs for CANAL TOWN MUSEUM and decided to check it out.
-Before I got there, I saw this huge building that looks kind of like a cross between a church and a miniature castle, and this mom and pop type store.
+Before I got there, I saw this huge building that looks kind of like a cross between a church and a miniature castle,

 The museum was small, and packed with information and memorabilia that have to do with the canal.